 Yeshua 30:37-42 responds to Pharisees about empowering women

-Yeshua 46:11-14 places his cloak upon Mary, a symbol of the transferring
+Yeshua 46:11-14 places his cloak upon Mary, a symbol of transferring the mantle of authority

 Yeshua 18:4-5 appoints women to be apostles and disciples

 Yeshua healed on the Sabbath which was considered a violation of Mosaic law and religious tradition.
 Yeshua used the Sabbath to move tradition and create a deeper understanding of divine truth.